Caesurus/how2bof/README.md

 # how2bof
 Guide to buffer overflows, binaries that can be used to practice BufferOverFlows.
 All these binaries are 32bit.
 Compiled on Ubuntu 16.04

+You probably arrive here because you're interested in learning to hack.
+Hopefully this repo contains information that is useful in your pursuit.
+Another resource I can highly recommend is [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w).
+He has a real gift for explaining the underlying technical principles.

 ### [Level 1](./bof)
 This challenge was taken directly from the [pwnable.kr](http://pwnable.kr) challenge "bof".
 This is a great starting point for learning about buffer overflows.